szclsya/sasm/OMEGA-13.md

 — Michael Kaplan at the Windows Longhorn reset, "A Reset Does Not Mean Everything was Thrown Away."

-Omakase needs a clearer vision, and a more realistic look at wha tcould and should be done.
+Omakase needs a clearer vision, and a more realistic look at what could and should be done.
 It's meant to be a evolutionary step from APT, not its undertaker.
 Let's start small and from concrete issues.